Access to Work scheme

 • Employers with less than 10 staff

-• People working for an employer with more than 10 staff but who have been in the job for less than 6 weeks
+• People working for an employer with more than 10 staff but who have been in the job under six weeks

-Access to Work pay a proportion of the cost for adaptions and specialist equipment for people who have been employed for 6 weeks or more.
+ATW pays a proportion of the cost for adaptions and specialist equipment for people who have been employed for six weeks or more.
 The cost are shared with the employer as follows:

 • 250 staff or more ATW can pay up to 80% of the costs above the first £1000 and up to £10,000.

-Access to Work grants are in line to rise at the same rate as the average salary, if the cap is reached this is likely to impact Support Worker costs and the costs of travel to and from work.
-In all cases ATW will explore additional contributions from the employer.
+ATW grants are in line to rise at the same rate as the average salary.
+If the cap is reached this is likely to impact support worker costs and the costs of travel to and from work.
+In all cases, ATW will explore additional contributions from the employer.

 If you are changing jobs but staying with the same employer, you should contact the ATW Operational Support Unit to discuss your claim and whether you need to make a change of circumstances.
 In addition to this, if your condition changes and this is impacting on the support you need through ATW, speak to your employer and contact the ATW team.

-An Access to Work grant can last up to 3 years.
+An ATW grant can last up to three years.
 At the end of the award period you will be asked to make a new claim.
-This is taken as complete renewal and will be assessed as such.
-This can be used as an opportunity to update equipment and to review Support Worker costs.
+This is taken as a complete renewal and will be assessed as such.
+This can be used as an opportunity to update equipment and to review support worker costs.